mickelson/attract/Layouts.md

       - `Style.Bold`
       - `Style.Italic`
       - `Style.Underlined`
-   * `align` - Get/set the text alignment.
-Can be one of the following
+   * `font` - Get/set the name of the font used for this listbox.
+Default is the layout font name.

 Functions: